theo-armour/theo-armour.github.io/snippets/projects/bricoleur-and-engineer.md

 * Students are the _bricoleurs_
 * Teachers are the _bricoleurs_
 * Residents are the _bricoleurs_

+#### Attributes

-	* Ad hoc, random, crazy in a nice way, the grasshopper, living in the moment, conscious of past and future, life
+* Ad hoc, random, crazy in a nice way, the grasshopper, living in the moment, life

 ### Which is which sex?